bikashamdocs/Ansible_Repo_Final/README.md

 cd my-playbook
 ```

-3. Modify the inventory file host.ini to specify the target host or group of hosts to install Nginx on.
+3. Modify the inventory file prod_host.ini or dev_host.ini to specify the target host or group of hosts to install Nginx on.

 4. Run the playbook to install Nginx: